jbfavre/trafficserver/doc/admin-guide/files/records.config.en.rst

    The script executed before the :program:`traffic_manager` process spawns the :program:`traffic_server` process.

-.. ts:cv:: CONFIG proxy.config.config_dir STRING etc/trafficserver

-   The directory that contains Traffic Server configuration files.
-   This is a read-only configuration option that contains the ``SYSCONFDIR`` value specified at build time relative to the installation prefix.
-The ``$TS_ROOT`` environment variable can be used alter the installation prefix at run time.
-The directory must allow read/write access for configuration reloads.

 .. ts:cv:: CONFIG proxy.config.syslog_facility STRING LOG_DAEMON

    The facility used to record system log files.
 Refer to